 Apart from driver recruitment, driver retention is another issue that many trucking companies are dealing with.
 Although driver pay has increased by 15% since 2013, drivers are not completely happy with their jobs.

-KeepTruckin recently conducted a survey which revealed that ELDs might have a bigger role to play in this.
-According to our survey, only 21% drivers are happy with their current ELD provider.
+KeepTruckin recently conducted a survey that revealed that ELDs might have a bigger role to play in this.
+According to our survey, only 21% of drivers are happy with their current ELD provider.
 ELD issues may also be contributing to the growing frustration.
-After all, 73% drivers face one or more ELD issues per week.
+After all, 73% of drivers face one or more ELD issues per week.

-For more details and getting your buyout offer, click here.
+For more details about the KeepTruckin ELD solution, click here.

 If you have any questions about the KeepTruckin ELD or the KeepTruckin buyout offer program, give us a call at 855-434-ELOG or send us an email at firstname.lastname@example.org.